eD0o/js-and-react-patterns/README.md

 - Suspense with Fallback UI: The `Suspense component handles the loading state by rendering a fallback UI (e.g., "Loading...") until the Listing component is fully loaded`.
 This ensures a smooth user experience.

-## 3.2.3 - Route Based Splitting
+### 3.2.3 - Route-Based Splitting and Prefetching

-If your application has `multiple pages, we can use dynamic imports to only load the resources that are needed for the current route`.
-Instead of the code for all the possible pages in the initial bundle, we can bundle-split based on routes.
-This approach allows us to defer loading the bundle until the user actually navigates to that page.
+If your application has multiple pages, `you can use dynamic imports to only load the resources needed for the current route`.
+Instead of including all pages in the initial bundle, you can defer loading until the user navigates to a specific page.
+This reduces initial load time and improves loading and render efficiency.

-If you're `using react-router for navigation, you can wrap the Switch component in a React.Suspense, and import the routes using React.lazy`.
-This automatically enables route-based code splitting.
+`If you're using React Router for navigation, wrap the Routes component in React.Suspense and use React.lazy to import routes dynamically`.
+This enables route-based code splitting automatically.

 ```jsx
 import React, { lazy, Suspense } from "react";